 This does not mean buyers will not engage sellers.
 They will, although later in the sales cycle.
 This does not mean sellers will not execute prescriptive sales processes.
 They will, but their sales processes will be aligned with the buyers' purchase processes and designed to solve for the customer.

 In the future, most sales engagement will occur on digital channels.

 That stands in contrast to the status quo.
 Most sellers recognize the rise of digital channels but fail to adapt their sales processes to this customer preference.
 They continue to push an in-person, offline, single channel communication.

 These sellers will be displaced by more progressive competitors who promote multi-channel, multi-experience engagement.
 It's a big opportunity for salespeople to meet customers in their preferred channels and engage pursuant to their terms.

-The future of sales belongs to companies that adopt a digital first customer engagement model, shift from growing salespeople to growing sales channels and deliver rich content that facilitates buyer enablement.
+The future belongs to companies that adopt a digital first customer engagement model, shift from growing salespeople to growing sales channels and deliver rich content that facilitates buyer enablement.

 The Future of Selling is Insights Driven

 B2B buyers increasingly discount the perceived value of most sellers.
 Generational shifts will accelerate this trend.
 Millennials who are much more skeptical of salespeople than their generational predecessors now permeate middle management and lead purchase evaluations.
 They will be making the final purchase decisions soon.